 The ‘Designing Your Creative Business’ workshops and associated toolkit have been designed by David and are delivered internationally.
-He has delivered ‘Designing Your Creative Business (DYCB) workshops in the UK and worldwide, including countries as diverse as Taiwan, Spain, Brazil, Thailand, Indonesia, Bosnia & Herzegovina, Ireland, Portugal, Serbia, Vietnam and Kazakhstan.
+He has delivered ‘Designing Your Creative Business (DYCB) workshops in the UK and worldwide, including countries as diverse as Taiwan, Spain, Brazil, Thailand, Indonesia, Bosnia & Herzegovina, Ireland, Portugal, Serbia, Vietnam, Kazakhstan and Botswana.

 - In Kazakhstan, a DYCB workshop for Art2B creative entrepreneurs was hosted by Impact Hub Almaty and sponsored by Chevron.